sailfishos-mirror/bind9/doc/arm/reference.rst

    :short: Sets the maximum EDNS UDP message size sent by :iscman:`named`.

    This sets the maximum EDNS UDP message size that :iscman:`named` sends, in bytes.
-   Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
+   Valid values are 512 to 4096.
 The default value is 1232.

    This value applies to responses sent by a server; to set the advertised buffer size in queries, see :any:`edns-udp-size`.